 Introduction and Background:

 In the dynamic landscape of machine learning, classification and image recognition occupy a position of paramount importance.
-This report highlights and exploration of a simple classification problem and a mutli-label image-based digit classification.
-Delving into the intricacies of classification, its pivotal role in unravelling patterns within data and the creation of machine learning models creating the world of AI as we currently know.
+This report highlights and exploration of one classification problem (Task 1) and one mutli-label image-based digit classification (Task 2).
+Delving into the intricacies of classification and its pivotal role in discovering patterns within data and the creation of machine learning models to help create predictive labelling capabilities for unknown data of the same class.

 The Significance of Classification in Machine Learning:

 Classification, at its core, is the task of assigning predefined labels or categories to instances based on their inherent characteristics.
-It serves as the backbone of numerous real-word applications, ranging from spam email detection and sentiment analysis to medical diagnosis and fraud prevention.
-The ability to accurately categorize data empowers machines to make informed decisions, automate processes, and extract valuable insights that drive innovation and progress across diverse domains.
+It serves as the backbone of numerous real-word applications including but not limited to, spam email detection, sentiment analysis, medical diagnosis and fraud prevention.
+The ability to accurately categorize data enables machines to make informed decisions, automate sorting and categorizing processes, and extract valuable insights that drive innovation and improved efficiency across diverse domains.

 Project purpose and objectives:

-The focal point of this project is to harness the power of machine and deep learning algorithms to tackle a specific classification problem.
-By meticulously designing, training, and evaluating models, we aim to achieve exceptional classification performance, characterized by high accuracy, precision, and recall.
+The focal point of this project is to harness existing machine and deep learning approaches and methodologies to tackle two specific classification problems.
+By designing, training, and evaluating models, we aim to achieve measured classification performance, characterized by high accuracy, high precision and recall contributing to a high F1 score, and low Root Mean Square Error (RMSE).
 The overarching objectives include:

-Comprehensive Data Analysis and Visualisation: Gain a deep understanding of the dataset, identifying relevant features, addressing imbalances, and preprocessing data for optimal model performance.
+Comprehensive Data Analysis and Preprocessing: Gain a deep understanding of the dataset, identifying relevant features, addressing imbalances, and preprocessing data for optimal model performance.

-Model Selection and Development: Explore a variety of machine and deep learning algorithms, including decision trees, support vector machines, neural networks, and convolutional neural networks, selecting the most suitable models for the given task.
+Model Selection and Development: Explore a variety of machine and deep learning approaches including logistic regression, decision trees, random forests, or artificial neural networks including convolutional neural networks, selecting the most suitable models for the given task.

-Hyperparameter Tuning and Optimization: Fine-tune model parameters to enhance performance and generalization capabilities, ensuring robustness against overfitting.
+Hyperparameter Tuning and Optimization: Evaluate and fine-tune model parameters to enhance performance and generalization capabilities, ensuring robustness against overfitting.

-Evaluation and Interpretation: Rigorously evaluate model performance using appropriate metrics, visualize results, and interpret model decisions to gain insights into underlying patterns.
+Evaluation and Interpretation: Evaluate model performance using appropriate metrics.
+Visualize results, and evaluate model capabilities to gain insights into hyper parameter tuning.

-Real-World Application: Demonstrate the practical applicability of the developed models by deploying them on real-world data and showcasing their potential impact.

-Through the successful execution of these objectives, this project endeavours to contribute to the advancement of classification techniques in machine learning, paving the way for innovative solutions that address complex challenges and unlock new possibilities.
+Through the successful execution of these objectives, this project will create a model for machine learning classification technique to solve the two tasks.

 Dataset Overview and Preprocessing: